nodormu/OpenNMS-Dev-Notebook-0-DebianInstall-OpenNMS/README.md

+NOTE:  Please copy/paste from raw text.
+The autoformatting is really annoying.

 Here are some simple instructions for setting up a Debian/Ubuntu based OpenNMS install using the repos, along side Grafana, Syslog-NG, and postgresql10.
 Have a great OpenNMS dev experience with these notebooks, in a hurry.